mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 The second approach involves incorporating these measurements into the polar coordinate system.
 For instance:
 ```@example ACSEWLS
 addPmu!(system, device; from = "Branch 1", magnitude = 1.048, angle = -0.057, polar = true)
 nothing # hide
 ```

 This inclusion of PMUs provides more accurate state estimates compared to rectangular inclusion but demands longer computing time.
 PMUs are handled in the same manner as SCADA measurements.
 However, this approach is susceptible to ill-conditioned problems arising in polar coordinates due to small values of current magnitudes [[2, 3]](@ref ACStateEstimationReferenceManual).

-!!! note "Info"
+!!! tip "Tip"
     It is important to note that with each individual phasor measurement, we can set the coordinate system, providing flexibility to include some in polar and some in rectangular systems.
+This flexibility is particularly valuable because bus voltage phasor measurements are preferably included in a polar coordinate system, while current phasor measurements are best suited to a rectangular coordinate system.

 ---